-His passion for Cuban music sparked in 2002 after meeting Cuban singer and composer Chiquitin, ledgenary for his contribution to traditional Cuban music.
-Chiquitin made a guest apperance on the album Alex Bellegarde, One Fine Saturday, VV Records. read on »
+His passion for Cuban music sparked in 2002 after meeting Cuban singer and composer Chiquitin, legendary for his contribution to traditional Cuban music.
+Chiquitin made a guest appearance on the album Alex Bellegarde, One Fine Saturday, VV Records. read on »

 Bellegarde… a mainstay of Montréal's jazz scene › Sharon Cohen, Downbeat, NY

-Master of improv', Alex Bellegarde plays in a wealth of projects from theatre, film, poetry and dance to multimedia.
-Some productions: Bass & spoken word, Spontaneous Creation Module, Émergence Énergie, Mix Sessions/ Radical Libre (multimedia), Exit Sur Scène , Poetry for Three Americas (poetry), MRJ transmedia actuelle - Bravo film), Viva confusion by Hunt Hoe, Cornemuse by Larry Tremblay, Hamlet Machine by Heiner Müller (theatre) …to name a few!
+Master of free improvisation, Alex Bellegarde plays in a wealth of projects from theatre, film, poetry, and dance to multimedia.
+Some productions: Bass & Spoken word, Spontaneous Creation Module, Émergence Énergie, Mix Sessions/ Radical Libre (multimedia), Exit Sur Scène , Poetry for Three Americas (poetry), MRJ transmedia actuelle - Bravo film), Viva confusion by Hunt Hoe, Cornemuse by Larry Tremblay, Hamlet Machine by Heiner Müller (theatre) …to name a few!
 Invited to join Laurent Bortolotti's international project jazz é-tape (jazz, theatre & tap) in 2013, he has performed regularly with the company in Europe. read on »

-Born in Montreal, Alex grew up in Quebec's Eastern townships, where throughout high school he played with the award winning Ensemble Davignon and Massey Vanier Band.
+Born in Montreal, Alex grew up in Quebec's Eastern Townships, he played through with the award winning Ensemble Davignon and Massey Vanier Band.
 Interest in performance and theatre sparked from playing in the school's production of West Side Story.

 By 97, he was back in town checking out Montreal's effevescent jazz scene and playing at many of the weekly jam sessions.
 Influenced greatly by bassist, the late Skip Bey, he was a member of the Vic Vogel Octet and played with Vogel's guest, saxophonist Jimmy Heath, at the Montreal Jazz Festival.

-A frequent player in events such L'Off Festival de Jazz, Montreal's Jazz Fest and at venues across Canada, Mexico, Switzerland and France you can be sure to catch up with him most of the year at his Tuesday jam in Montreal.
+A frequent player in events such L'Off Festival de Jazz, Montreal's Jazz Fest as well festivals across Canada, Mexico, Switzerland, France and shortly Morrocco, you can be sure to catch up with him most of the year at his Tuesday jam in Montreal.

 I'm very fortunate to be surrounded by many enthusiastic people and to play with a wide range of exceptional musicians.
 During each session, I like to listen closely to our musical dialogues, absorb these 'spontaneous conversations', infuse my play with their positive energy and incorporate this in my music. › Alex Bellegarde